-CURRENT STUDENTS AND FELLOWS (Summer/Fall 2017)
+CURRENT STUDENTS AND FELLOWS (Fall 2018)

 Laurel Davis– Laurel is currently a post-doctoral fellow.
 Laurel completed her PhD in Family Social Science, with a minor in Prevention Science, in 2015.
 She received her bachelor’s degree from Macalester College and her master’s degree from the University of Minnesota.
 Laurel is interested in parent-child relationships and their effects on children’s emotional development.
 She has worked on several federally-funded, family-based programs that aim to prevent social, emotional, and behavioral disorders in children and adolescents.